tusharsainx/tusharsainx/README.md

 ### Hi there 👋
 # 💫About Me :
-  - 🔭 I'm Mobile App Developer.
+  - 🔭 I'm Software Engineer
   - 👯 I'm looking to collaborate on good project ideas.
-  - 💬 Ask me about Mobile Enginnering

 ## 🌐Socials